Philip-robinson/flask-test/README.md

 The file __static/style.css__ can be accessed in this application as __http://localhost:8010/static/style.css__

-### template files stored under templates
+### Template files stored under templates

-the directory __templates__ is where template files are expected to be found
+The directory __templates__ is where template files are expected to be found

 There are two in this project, one for each of the displayed pages.